 - Closing costs can range between two and five percent of the purchase price of the home.

-- Determining who pays closing costs can be negotiated between the buyer and seller.
+- Determining who will pay closing costs can be negotiated between the buyer and the seller.

-- Selling to a “We buy houses” company is a guaranteed way to have both buyer and seller closing costs covered.
+- Selling to a company who buys houses for cash is a guaranteed way to avoid paying all closing costs.

 What Are Closing Costs?